bigtobster/pgn-extract-alt/README.md

 In order to extend PGN-Extract-Alt:

 1. Add and define a new command class in commands package
-2. Add and define a new chess class in chess package
+2. Add and define a new chess class in chess package (filters go in the filter package)
-3. Add your chess package as a Spring Bean
+3. Add your chess class as a Spring Bean (ignore for filters)
 4. Test your command class in commands package
 5. Test your chess class in chess package
+6. Test your filter class in filter package
 6. Rebuild (mvn install)

 ##Tutorial##